raphaelcastrofo/raphaelcastrofo/README.md

 👋 Hello, I'm Raphael Oliveira!

 🚀 Currently immersed in a self-taught learning journey to become a Web Developer.
-My goal is to turn my passion for technology into a solid career as a web developer in the coming months.
+My goal is to turn my passion for technology into a solid career as a Mobile developer in the coming months.

-📚 I'm diving into various technologies, including HTML, CSS, JavaScript, and frameworks like React.
+📚 I'm diving principaly into kotling but have studied various technologies, including HTML, CSS, JavaScript, and frameworks like React.
 Always seeking challenges that drive my growth and continuous learning.

 💻 My dream is to contribute to amazing projects while securing a 100% remote job opportunity here in Europe.
 I am open to collaborations, constructive feedback, and, of course, new friendships in the programming world.